Layout

 Product development is a complicated process, what works for some might not work for others.
 Ever-changing business dynamics keep product managers on their toes to keep a lookout for the methodology that works for their company.

-When trying to find the product management technique that’s right for your business, looking at other successful companies is a good starting point.
+When trying to find a product management consulting company that’s right for your business, looking at other successful companies is a good starting point.
 One such company is Spotify which saw massive growth thanks to its unique approach to product management.
 It managed to increase its customer base to 15 million active users in just six years.

 Spotify is one of the largest and fastest-growing music streaming platforms in the world.
 They owe their fast growth to their innovative product management systems.
 This process, called the Spotify Agile Model, attracted other Silicon Valley companies to try the same thing.